-Some courses even claim to be able to teach experienced Baristas a thing or two.
+Some courses even claim to be able to teach experienced baristas a thing or two.
 The cost ranges anywhere from $100 - $200 depending on the duration of the lesson and the teacher offering the class.
 Small coffee shops may charge at the lower end of the price range, whilst more established shops and schools will cost more.

 Beyond the standard latte art course, you can also learn about the nuances of milk preparation and how to create different drinks.
 Many people think that a latte, flat white and cappuccino are the same thing.
 But this course will teach you the difference between all espresso-based drinks, as well as how to make the perfect coffee each time.
 You'll be sure to come away with the best frothing techniques.
-These courses will also teach you which is the best milk to choose for different coffee drinks.
+These barista courses will also teach you which is the best milk to choose for different coffee drinks.

-If you’re not planning to take your skills to expert level just yet, get a taste of Barista life at a Barista experience class.
+If you’re not planning to take your skills to expert level just yet, get a taste of barista life at a barista experience class.
 Or perhaps you know someone who’s thinking about getting into the industry?
-Get them one of these Barista classes as a gift.
-Especially if you can find a two-person class, that way you can go together and learn a new skill too.
-Some dedicated training centres will even cater to large groups and events.
+Get them one of these barista classes for fun experience gifts.
+Especially if you can find a private class for two, you can go together and learn a new skill too.
+Some dedicated coffee schools will also cater to large groups and events.
 It doesn’t always have to be serious - you can learn how to make great coffee simply for fun.

 An intensive course does seem to cost more than a short course, but it could work out cheaper in the long run.
-Especially if you're planning to attend several short courses.
-Intensive programs justify the higher cost with comprehensive subjects and longer contact hours.
-Intense courses can cost anywhere upwards of $900 and cap at around $2,000.
+Especially if you're planning to attend several short courses, intensive programs justify the higher cost with comprehensive subjects and longer contact hours.
+Hands-on courses can cost anywhere upwards of $900 and cap at around $2,000.
 The actual price depends on the duration.